LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/ajaxson-5/README.md

 <img src="screenshots/moonwalk.png"/>

-If the user clicks the button again, even with the same search term, a new request hsould be sent, yielding a (probably) new GIF:
+If the user clicks the button again, even with the same search term, a new request should be sent, yielding a (probably) new GIF:

 <img src="screenshots/cowboy.png"/>